Revenue

 Business Model

 Greenlight is a subscription-based family fintech platform that provides comprehensive financial services for children and parents through a tiered monthly pricing model.
-The company generates revenue primarily through its digital banking app, offering monthly subscriptions ranging from $4.99 to $14.98, which provide access to debit cards, financial literacy tools, and investment capabilities for families.
+The company generates revenue primarily through its digital banking app, offering four monthly subscription tiers targeting different family needs: Core ($5.99), Max ($10.98), Infinity ($15.98), and Family Shield ($24.98).
+These tiers provide access to debit cards, financial literacy tools, and investment capabilities for families.
+The company has diversified revenue streams beyond subscriptions through device-based services, charging $4.99-$5.99 per active device per month for cellular data supporting its safety tracking hardware.

 The platform's core value proposition centers on empowering parents to teach children financial responsibility through technology.
 Greenlight's business model extends beyond traditional banking by offering unique features like chore tracking, automated allowances, investment education, and safety tools such as location sharing and crash detection.
-This multi-layered approach allows the company to differentiate itself from traditional banking services and compete effectively in the youth financial services market.
+The Family Shield tier extends this model to serve caregivers of seniors, providing fraud monitoring, personal safety features, and insurance coverage up to $100K for deceptive transfers and $1M for identity theft.
+This multi-layered approach allows the company to differentiate itself from traditional banking services and compete effectively in the youth financial services market while expanding into multi-generational family financial management.

 Competition